 So, how are we going to fight this pesky Nail fungus?

-We started with the 5 minute fungus test.
-This enabled me to diagnose categorically that this was a fungal nail infection and not some other kind of problem; for example psoriasis of the nail which can look very similar.
-The great thing about the five minute fungus test is it literally takes 5 minutes, so we have a result there and then and we can proceed with the best treatment plan straight away.
+First off, we started with a 5 minute fungus test.
+This helped me confirm that the issue was indeed a fungal nail infection and not something else like psoriasis of the nail, which can look quite similar.
+What’s great about this test is that it only takes 5 minutes (yes the clue is in the name), so we get results right away and can proceed with the best treatment plan.

 Follow up is important

 I saw my client every couple of months for follow-up and was able to track the progress of improvement of the nails.
 I’m really grateful she’s consented to me sharing the pictures with you so that you can see the transformation for yourselves.

 By June the following summer, 8 months after starting treatment, the nail fully regrown, is fungus free, and my patient was delighted!
 She also reported that she had none of the possible side effects while she was taking the Terbinafine tablets for those 3 months, so double happy!